June 30, 2020 by Adam Malik

 While maintaining employee safety is critical, there are other areas of your business that require diligent attention before re-opening, explained Hub International’s risk leader.

-With re-opening taking place across the country after the COVID-19 pandemic forced many to close, a business’ day-to-day operations going forward will need to change compared to what they were before the World Health Organization declared the novel coronavirus a pandemic on March 11, Scott Fotus, vice president of risk services at Hub, said during a webinar hosted by the brokerage, Workplace Safety: Employer Obligations and Best Practices.
+With re-opening taking place across the country after the COVID-19 pandemic forced many to close, a business’ day-to-day operations going forward will need to change compared to what they were before the World Health Organization declared the novel coronavirus a pandemic on March 11, Scott Fouts, vice president of risk services at Hub, said during a webinar hosted by the brokerage, Workplace Safety: Employer Obligations and Best Practices.

 Like your brokerage, suppliers and vendors are going through their own safety protocols and even a limited number of staff to keep in line with physical distancing guidelines.
 So if you depend on monthly deliveries of certain items, you may want to loosen your demands and order enough to last you longer.

 “So understanding that you’ve been ordering products and supplies two weeks, 30 days out in the past — you may want to make sure that’s pushed out to 60 or 90 days, giving them time to make sure that they can provide the much-needed services to you.
-And vice versa,” Fotus said.
+And vice versa,” Fouts said.
 “You need to start that open communication with some of your vendors and suppliers or anyone else that has to do with moving your products to and from.”

-The physical locations of many brokerages and commercial clients have been stagnant for months, meaning contractors are probably needed to get the location up and running in proper working order, Fotus pointed out, including facility management, equipment and fleet.
+The physical locations of many brokerages and commercial clients have been stagnant for months, meaning contractors are probably needed to get the location up and running in proper working order, Fouts pointed out, including facility management, equipment and fleet.
 Again, they’re following their own set of protocols, so working with them well ahead of time is essential to ensure doors can open sooner rather than later.
 “They also have protocols to come to the place of your business.”

 “You need to start that open communication with some of your vendors and suppliers or anyone else that has to do with moving your products to and from.”